leethomason/alteraorbis/README.txt

 Is now on the wiki: http://alteraorbis.wikispaces.com/

-Changes (Food)
+Changes (Zoning)
 -------------------

-- Food cycle: plants create food (when they have farms) and process it in distilleries
-- Morale: unhappy denizens will come to bad ends
-- Tombstones: tombstones affect morale (to good or ill)
+- Food is now created at the Solar Farm, which considers a 5x5 area for its productivity.
+- The efficiency of buildings is now significantly affected by their zoning efficiency.
+  The porch of the building shows the efficiency from -- (red) to neutral to ++ (green).
+  See the wiki for the types of buildings and zones.
+- Bars don't work at all, for any need, without Elixir
+- The more temples you build, the greater your tech level, building efficiency, and better weapons.
+But also the greater the monsters that will be attracted to your domain.
+- The efficiency and orderliness of tasks and building use is greatly improved.
+- Some tuning done so that one powerful monster doesn't collect all the money and crystal in the world.
+- Many other bug fixes.
-- Improved performance
+- Some modest performance fixes.
-- In view mode, you can cycle through your denizens.
-- Re-order the UI to be (somewhat) more consistent
-- Losing a denizen will now destroy a sleep tube.
-Sleep tubes are limited by the tech level.
-- Denizens now heal when they eat

 Install
 -------

 Unzip (to desktop, or downloads directory) and run the game .exe.
 It may require the microsoft redistributables.
-(Although if you installed Xenowar, these are already installed.) http://www.microsoft.com/en-us/download/details.aspx?id=5555
+Note that the 2013 redistibutables are now required: http://www.microsoft.com/en-us/download/details.aspx?id=40784

 Important Notes